AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 - simple Web GUI to start/stop charging, limit the maximal available power and to monitor the actual current drawn;

-- maintain WLAN credentials in EEPROM; alternatively, provide an WLAN access-point and ask the operator to provide valid credentials via the Web GUI
+- maintain WLAN credentials in EEPROM; alternatively, provide an WLAN access-point and ask the operator to provide valid credentials via the Web GUI;

 - everything built-in, no RasPi required for basic operation;

-- convenient over-the-air (OTA) upgrade via the Arduino IDE
+- convenient over-the-air (OTA) upgrade via the Arduino IDE;

 - optionally forward status reports to an MQTT broker (configurable via the Web GUI)